memgraph/documentation/pages/custom-query-modules/python/python-api.md

----
-id: python-api
-title: Query modules Python API
+# Query modules Python API
-sidebar_label: Python API
-slug: /reference-guide/query-modules/api/python-api
----

 This is the API documentation for `mgp.py` that contains definitions of the public Python API provided by Memgraph.
 In essence, this is a wrapper around the